26 Jul First Solo Trip | I Broke My Leg

 Upon my return from the Cheakamus Lake hike, I thought about paying a visit the nearby Train Wreck Trail.
 But I figured I’d return to Whistler and set on my 2 hour drive back to my Airbnb in Vancouver.
 I picked up a rice bowl from the Freshii in Park Royal, a Vancouver shopping centre.
 Chewing spoonfuls of rice while I sat on my bed, I thought: what should I do next?
-I was feeling tired but I wanted to go out and find a spot to photograph the sunset.
-I was in BC for a week and was eager to make the most of it.
-I decided to visit the lighthouse at Stanley Park.
+I was feeling tired but wanted to find a spot to photograph the sunset.
+I was in BC for a week and was eager to make the most of it so I decided to visit the lighthouse at Stanley Park.

 I left my Airbnb a bit late—the sun had started to set and with traffic, it was a 30 minute drive to the lighthouse.
 I was following Google Maps and missed a turn.
 Instead of seven minutes away, the lighthouse was now 17 minutes away.
 The sky was going from a mixture of pink, orange and purple to blue.
 I didn’t drive 30 minutes just to miss the sunset.

 I was driving along Stanley Park and came across a side view of Lions Gate Bridge.
 It was lit up against the darkening sky.
 It would make a beautiful shot.
 I parked my car, grabbed my Nikon camera and tripod and started down a small grassy hill.